Merrett R. Stierheim: Town Manager Miami Lakes 2001

-Superintendent of Miami-Dade County Public Schools 2001-2004
+Superintendent of Miami-Dade County Public Schools 2001–2004

 Stierheim was named Superintendent of Miami-Dade County Public Schools in October 2001.
 The school board hired him after a land-acquisition scandal left his predecessor, Roger Cuevas, without a job and the board without the trust of the public.
 He served until June 30, 2004.

-Mediator 2004-present
+Later life and death

 In 2004, Stierheim joined Wetherington, Klein and Hubbart as a mediator.
-He shares office space with attorney Hugo Black, Jr., son of the former US Supreme Court Justice Hugo Black.
+He shared office space with attorney Hugo Black, Jr., son of the former US Supreme Court Justice Hugo Black.

-City manager of the City of Doral 2012-present

 Merrett Stierheim was unanimously approved by the City of Doral Council to be hired as the new City Manager.
 The vote took place at a special meeting held on December 4, 2012.

+Stierheim died on July 7, 2024, at the age of 90.

 Miscellaneous

 In 1998, Stierheim received an Honorary Doctor of Laws degree from Barry University in Miami, Florida.
-Stierheim is the recipient of numerous local, national and international awards.
-He has been involved in or has been a principal founder of major Miami-Dade civic and municipal institutions including, the Beacon Council, the GMCVB, and Metro Miami Action Plan (MMAP).
-He has served on the board of directors of more than 30 local, state and national organizations including Barnett Bank, SunBank, Travel Industry of America (TIA), International Association of Convention & Visitors Bureaus (IACVB), United States National Tourism Organization (NTO 10) and the United Way of Miami-Dade County.
-Currently, he is a member of the Orange Bowl Committee and serves on the following Boards: YMCA, Zoological Society, Collins Center for Public Trust, The Beacon Council, Greater Miami Chamber of Commerce, GMCVB, and Mellon National Bank.
-He is a lifetime member of the International City and County Management Association and is the Chair and lectures at the Academy for Strategic Management at FIU.
-He also holds a Florida Real Estate license and is certified by the American Arbitration Association to serve on the Complex Arbitration Panel.
+Stierheim was the recipient of numerous local, national and international awards.
+He was involved in or was a principal founder of major Miami-Dade civic and municipal institutions including, the Beacon Council, the GMCVB, and Metro Miami Action Plan (MMAP).
+He served on the board of directors of more than 30 local, state and national organizations including Barnett Bank, SunBank, Travel Industry of America (TIA), International Association of Convention & Visitors Bureaus (IACVB), United States National Tourism Organization (NTO 10) and the United Way of Miami-Dade County.
+He was a member of the Orange Bowl Committee and served on the following Boards: YMCA, Zoological Society, Collins Center for Public Trust, The Beacon Council, Greater Miami Chamber of Commerce, GMCVB, and Mellon National Bank.
+He was a lifetime member of the International City and County Management Association and was the Chair and lectured at the Academy for Strategic Management at FIU.
+He also held a Florida Real Estate license and was certified by the American Arbitration Association to serve on the Complex Arbitration Panel.

 In 2003, Stierheim was a National Public Service Award winner.
 The awards are presented jointly by The American Society for Public Administration and The National Academy of Public Administration to recognize outstanding practitioners who have spent most of their careers in public service.

-Stierheim is married to Judy Cannon and has four daughters, Laurey, Cathy, Mia and Paula.
-He also frequents Royal Palm Tennis Club in Pinecrest, Florida, where he holds membership.
+Stierheim was married to Judy Cannon and had four daughters, Laurey, Cathy, Mia and Paula.
+He also frequented Royal Palm Tennis Club in Pinecrest, Florida, where he held membership.

 There is a Merrett R. Stierheim Urban Affairs Department at the Miami-Dade Public Library System.